-All practitioners in EYFS hold a valid first aid training certificate and the EYFS lead holds a valid Paediatric First Aid certificate.
+We support all staff being trained in first aid, and the EYFS lead holds a valid Paediatric First Aid certificate.
 All practitioners are aware of the health and safety procedures such as Fire Drills and Lockdown procedures.
 The EYFS practitioners also hold a valid food hygiene certificate.